Can You Charge an EV From a NEMA 14-30 Dryer Outlet in Canada?

 How a Smart Splitter changes the decision

-The Smart Splitter is designed for the common homeowner problem: one useful 240V outlet, two possible loads.
+The Smart Splitter is designed for a common Canadian homeowner problem: one useful 240V outlet, two possible loads.

 Instead of manually swapping plugs or hoping nobody runs the dryer, a purpose-built splitter/load-sharing device helps prevent the dryer and EV from pulling high power at the same time.